aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/presentation-background/_index.md

 4. Use the [SolidFillColor](https://reference.aspose.com/slides/nodejs-java/aspose.slides/fillformat/#getSolidFillColor--) property exposed by [FillFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/fillformat/) to specify a solid color for the background.
 5. Save the modified presentation.

-This Javascript code shows you how to set a solid color (blue) as the background for a normal slide:
+This JavaScript code shows you how to set a solid color (blue) as the background for a normal slide:

 ```javascript
 // Creates an instance of the Presentation class